Rhevarr/IWMB01_IU_Studiendokumentation/README.md

-# Study Documentation
+# IU Study Documentation

-Study Documentation is an App-Prototype, which students can use to organize and document their learning progress.
+IU Study Documentation is an App-Prototype, which students can use to organize and document their learning progress.
 This Application was developed as part of the Android Mobile Software Engineering-Course at IU International University of Applied Sciences.

 <img src="https://github.com/eckesru/IWMB01_IU_Studiendokumentation/assets/38622979/0bb86832-502f-4ddd-a16e-fede01f1a073" width="320">